Joe-Collins-1986/minesweeper/README.md

       <summary style="font-weight:bold">Developer Future Goals</summary>

    Points to consider for future development:
-   * Potential to implement a more userfriendly interface such as tkinter or pygame (excluded as not in scope for this project).
+   * Potential to implement a more user-friendly interface such as tkinter or pygame (excluded as not in scope for this project).
    * Build to be responsive (excluded as not in scope for this project).
    * If responsive design is set-up then a customised difficulty could be implemented to allow the user to generate a board with a their desired size and number of mines.
 This was not feasible in this project as it may have exceeded the console size available.